IntersectMBO/plutus-apps/doc/plutus/explanations/plutus-tools-component-descriptions.rst

 +--------------+--------------------------------------------+

 `Plutus-tx-constraints <https://github.com/input-output-hk/plutus-apps/tree/main/plutus-tx-constraints>`_ contains a constraints-based API that can be used to generate on-chain validation functions and to build transactions by providing a list of constraints.
-It is intended to support all the functionality from `Plutus ledger constraints <https://github.com/input-output-hk/plutus-apps/tree/main/plutus-ledger-constraints>`_.
 The main design goal is to be able to use the same constraints on-chain and off-chain in a Plutus application.
 The off-chain part generates transactions based on types in `cardano-api <https://input-output-hk.github.io/cardano-node/cardano-api/lib/Cardano-Api.html>`_.